IB Diploma Programme: Subject groups

-Students who pursue the IB diploma must take six subjects: one each from Groups 1–5, and either one from Group 6 or a permitted substitute from one of the other groups, as described below.
+Students who pursue the IB diploma must take six subjects: one each from Groups 1–5, and either one from Group 6 or a permitted substitute from one of the other groups barring Group 5, as described below.
 Three or four subjects must be taken at Higher level (HL) and the rest at Standard level (SL).
 The IB recommends a minimum of 240 hours of instructional time for HL courses and 150 hours for SL courses.

 While the IB encourages students to pursue the full IB diploma, the "substantial workload require[s] a great deal of commitment, organization, and initiative".
 Students may instead choose to register for one or more individual IB subjects, without the core requirements.
 Such students will not receive the full diploma.

 The six IBDP subject groups and course offerings are summarised below.
 More information about the subject groups and individual courses can be found at the respective subject group articles: